Workshops and Panels

 |October 22, 2019||Life as a Math Grad Student Panel joint with USAC

 Have you wondered what graduate school in math would be like?
-AWM and USAC are hosting a panel of graduate students to answer your questions and offer advice.
+Toghether with USAC we are hosting a panel of graduate students to answer your questions and offer advice.

 |April 10, 2019||Bystander Intervention Training by Liz Rogers (Office for Inclusive Excellence)